 Adopt Extra Self-Care

 Watch an episode of Bridezillas and you can see people who are in dire need of some time to rest and relax.
 Weddings can be stressful enough, not taking care of yourself can add to that stress even more.
 Make sure you continue to take good care of your physical self.
-That may mean limiting how often you eat at a drive-thru (yes, we know how much easier it is than cooking after working and checking out venues all day), scheduling a monthly massage, or spending 15 minutes every morning in quiet meditation or solitude.
+That may mean limiting how often you eat at a drive-thru (yes, we know how much easier it is than cooking after working and checking out venues all day), scheduling a couples massage with a mobile massage therapist, or spending 15 minutes every morning in quiet meditation or solitude.
 If you and the bridal party are getting manicures/pedicures before the big day, make it a spa day so that you can relax and enjoy yourself!
 If it brings you joy and peace, it will make planning that much easier.

 No matter what, your wedding planning should be enjoyable.
 If you can’t find one way to achieve something you want, think outside the box and find a different way.
 Most importantly, don’t lose sight of why you are getting married!